Star Wars: The Last Jedi: Writing

 The Last Jedi begins immediately after The Force Awakens.
 Johnson had his story group watch films such as Twelve O'Clock High (1949), The Bridge on the River Kwai (1957), Gunga Din (1939), Three Outlaw Samurai (1964), Sahara (1943), and Letter Never Sent (1960) for inspiration while developing ideas.
 He felt it was difficult to work on the film while The Force Awakens was being finished.

-Johnson wrote the scene with the mirrored versions of Rey to symbolise her search for identity; when she asks for a vision of her parents, she sees only herself.
+Johnson wrote the scene with the mirrored versions of Rey to symbolize her search for identity; when she asks for a vision of her parents, she sees only herself.
 Rey learns that her parents were "nobodies" because it would be "the hardest thing" she and the audience could hear; Johnson likened the scene to Luke Skywalker learning that Darth Vader is his father in The Empire Strikes Back (1980).
 During production, Hamill expressed disagreement with the direction of his character, Luke, feeling his disillusioned state was at odds with the character.
 Hamill later said he regretted making his initial misgivings public and compared his disagreements to his clashes with George Lucas during the filming of Return of the Jedi (1983).